 What is the Change with the New Charitable Donation Deduction?

-With the new “universal deduction” for 2020, the change is that $300 of charitable cash donations can now be claimed as an “above line” deduction for taxpayers, with that deduction reducing annual gross income (AGI) and taxable income by that amount, prior to the standard deduction being applied for those who claim it.
-In other words, it is now in addition to the standard deduction instead of only being eligible to be claimed as a deduction if you itemize.
+With the new “universal deduction” for 2020 and 2021, the change is that charitable cash donations that qualify for the deduction are in addition to the standard deduction instead of only being eligible to be claimed as a deduction if you itemize.

-What is the Timeframe for the $300 Universal Tax Deduction?
+What is the Timeframe for the New Universal Tax Deduction?